Key Learning Objectives

 It will be of particular value to newly appointed managers, supervisors, team leaders and project managers who wish to strengthen their management skills.

-“Relaxed atmosphere created by Janet made me comfortable to ask the “silly” questions and therefore get the most out of the course.”
+“Relaxed atmosphere created by instructor made me comfortable to ask the “silly” questions and therefore get the most out of the course.”

 Environment Advisor, QLD Rail